locationlabs/openstack-lbaasv2-avi/README.md

 LBaaS driver files must first be obtained from their customer portal and extracted on the ansible host.

-Currently this role was developed to target the Ocata release of TripleO and Avi version 17.1.x.
+Currently this role was developed to target the Pike release of TripleO and Avi version 17.2.4.

 By default, this role will configure Avi-OpenStack integration in OpenStack managed mode, where Neutron handles LBaaS API requests and the dashboard.
 The